Super-Badmen-Viper/DeepMusicLab/README.md

 # DeepMusicLab

-**DeepMusicLab** is an open-source project designed to integrate a suite of AI-driven music services, facilitating ease of deployment and integration for developers and music enthusiasts alike.
+DeepMusicLab aims to integrate an artificial intelligence driven music service, facilitating ease of deployment and integration for developers and music enthusiasts alike.
 This platform serves as a comprehensive toolkit for exploring and applying cutting-edge music AI technologies, offering functionalities such as automatic music tagging, style identification, sentiment analysis, and recommendation systems.

 ## Core Features